HA-Bots/Auto-Filter-Bot/README.md

 • /grp_broadcast - to send message to all groups.
 • /restart - to restart bot.
 • /set_tutorial - to set custom tutorial link in result page button.
-• /connect - to connect group.
-• /disconnect - to disconnect group.
-• /connections - to check how many your groups connected by bot.
 • /id - to check group or channel id.
 • /leave - to leave your bot from particular group.
 • /unban_grp - to enable group.